bumbu/svg-pan-zoom/README.md

 svgPanZoom.pan([selector], direction); // selector is optional.
 ```

-To programmatically zoom, you can use the zoom method to specify a specific scale value:
+To programmatically zoom, you can use the zoom method to specify your desired scale value:

 ```js
 svgPanZoom.zoom({